-Passports for purchase: Open citizenship doors around the world
+The countries offering passports for purchase

 Americans can hold multiple passports, but if they want to avoid US taxes -- or double-taxation, for those living abroad -- they must renounce their citizenship.

-"Many find it frustrating that America taxes its citizens even if the person lives abroad, making it one of only two countries to do so," says Katz.
+"Many find it frustrating that America taxes its citizens even if the person lives abroad, making it one of only two countries to do so," said Katz.
+(Etrirea is the other one.)

 "Taking on an alternate citizenship allows you to give up American citizenship and stop paying taxes."

-Note: This story was originally published in September 2017.
-It was updated in October 2019.